dalek-cryptography/curve25519-dalek/README.md

 curve25519-dalek = "2"
 ```

+The `2.x` series has API almost entirely unchanged from the `1.x` series,
+except that:

+* an error in the data modeling for the (optional) `serde` feature was
+  corrected, so that when the `2.x`-series `serde` implementation is used
+  with `serde-bincode`, the derived serialization matches the usual X/Ed25519
+  formats;

+* the `rand` version was updated.

+See `CHANGELOG.md` for more details.

 # Backends and Features

 The `nightly` feature enables features available only when using a Rust nightly